quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 #### Reproducing Scale-Time Diagrams for Chirp Signal

-Background context: The DWT of the chirp signal \( y(t) = \sin(60t^2) \) can be visualized through scale-time diagrams, which show how different scales (or resolutions) capture various frequency components.
+Background context: The DWT of the chirp signal $y(t) = \sin(60t^2)$ can be visualized through scale-time diagrams, which show how different scales (or resolutions) capture various frequency components.
 These diagrams are crucial for understanding the temporal and spectral characteristics of non-stationary signals like chirps.

 :p How would you reproduce the scale-time diagram shown in Figure 10.11 using DWT?